GitHub Agentic Workflows

 Add workflows from remote repositories to .github/workflows.

-• workflows (required): Array of workflow specifications
+• workflows (required): Array of workflow specs in owner/repo/workflow-name[@version] format

 • number (optional): Create multiple numbered copies